nikic/nikic.github.com/_posts/2012-07-27-How-to-add-new-syntactic-features-to-PHP.markdown

     expr T_IN expr { zend_do_binary_op(ZEND_IN, &$$, &$1, &$3 TSRMLS_CC); }

-The part in the curly braces is called a semantic action and is called when the parser matches a certain rule (or part of it).
+The part in the curly braces is called a semantic action and is run whenever the parser matches a certain rule (or part of it).
 The strange looking `$$`, `$1` and `$3` variables in there are nodes.
 For example `$1` refers to the first `expr`, `$3` refers to the second `expr` (`$3` because it is the third element in the rule) and `$$` is the result node.